Vincristine: Pharmaceutical bioprospecting

 Vincristine's origins are debated as an example of pharmaceutical bioprospecting in the fields of ethnobotany and ethnomedicine.
 Some consider the Catharanthus roseus plant from which vincristine is derived, and its folk remedies to be endemic to Madagascar, and that Madagascar was denied royalties from vincristine sales.
 However, Catharanthus roseus has a documented history in folk medicine treatments in other locations.
 In 1963, Lilly researchers acknowledged that the plant was used in Brazil to treat hemorrhage, scurvy, toothaches, and chronic wounds; in the British West Indies to treat diabetic ulcers; and in the Philippines and South Africa as an oral hypoglycemic agent – but not as a treatment for cancer.

 Catharanthus roseus has been a cosmopolitan species since before the Industrial Revolution and the plant's use in folk remedies suggested general bioactivity for diabetes treatment, not cancer.
 In the mid-eighteenth century, botanist Judith Sumner recorded the arrival of Catharanthus roseus at London's Chelsea Physic Garden from the Jardin des plantes in Paris.
 It's unclear how the plant first arrived in Paris and the details of its origins in Madagascar beyond reports of its transport from Madagascar by early European explorers.
 Vincristine was initially distributed at cost to increase accessibility, though later switched to a for-profit model to recover the costs of production and development.
 According to Michael Brown, vincristine may not be a tidy example of pharmaceutical bioprospecting, but it demonstrates how pharmaceuticals with a history of use in folk medicine have intellectual property claims which are difficult to untangle.

-Since ethnobotanical studies and pharmaceutical bioprospecting depend on traditional knowledge from indigenous communities, the process of sourcing botanical and biological knowledge raises issues of the proper representation of the indigenous and local knowledge.

 Vincristine and confusion with other drugs in administration

 Vincristine has been involved in a number of medical errors.
-If given into the spine (intrathecal) it causes paralysis and usually death.
-Multiple instances of it being given wrongly, having been confused with other drugs, have occurred.
+Multiple instances of vincristine having been administered improperly, after having been confused with other drugs, have occurred.
+If delivered into the spine (intrathecal) it causes paralysis and usually death.

+In 2003, two Australian oncology pharmacists recommended a solution.
+The suggested procedure is to prepare and administer vincristine in a small volume mini-bag rather than a syringe thus physically preventing the vincristine syringe being accidentally attached to a spinal needle.
+Acceptance of this safer procedure has been slow.

 Research

-In 2012, the FDA approved a liposomal formulation of vincristine branded as Marqibo.
-Marqibo was voluntarily withdrawn from the US market in November, 2021.
+In 2012, the US Food and Drug Administration (FDA) approved a liposomal formulation of vincristine branded as Marqibo.
+Marqibo was voluntarily withdrawn from the US market in November 2021.

 A nano-particle bound version of vincristine was under development as of 2014.

+In 1995 and 2006, Malagasy agronomists and American political ecologists studied the production of Catharanthus roseus around Fort Dauphin and Ambovombe and its export as a natural source of the alkaloids used to make vincristine, vinblastine and other vinca alkaloid cancer drugs.
+Their research focused on the wild collection of periwinkle roots and leaves from roadsides and fields and its industrial cultivation on large farms.